SAREC-Lab/sUAS-UseCases/usecases/supporting/ActiveTracking.md

 1. The UAV positions itself in tracking\_position i.e., in the near vicinity of the victim but not directly overhead.
 2. The UAV uses [image capture and analysis](ImageCaptureAndAnalysis.md) to continually tag the victim in the image stream.
-3. Based on the UAV's position (heading, pitch, roll, yaw) onboard tracker continually calculates the relative position of the victim with respect to the UAV.
+3. Based on the UAV's position (pitch, roll, yaw) onboard tracker continually calculates the relative position of the victim with respect to the UAV.
-4. The onboard tracker generates appropriate velocity vectors to fly towards the victim, without flying directly over the victim and maintaining victim_separation_distance and always flying at an altitude greater than minimum_altitude.
+4. The onboard tracker generates appropriate velocity vectors to fly towards the victim, without flying directly over the victim and maintaining `victim_separation_distance` and always flying at an altitude greater than `minimum_altitude`.
 5. The velocity vector is sent to the UAV's autopilot and executed to enable the UAV to track the victim.
-6. Steps 2-5 are repeated until the UAV receives a [stop_tracking] command.
+6. Steps 2-5 are repeated until the UAV receives a `[stop_tracking]` command.

 ## Exceptions